justmarkham/DAT7/README.md

 **Homework:**
 * Complete "Exercise Three" from today's Pandas script. **Note:** You do not need to submit this assignment.
-* Your deadline for discussing your project ideas with an instructor is next Wednesday.
 * Read [How Software in Half of NYC Cabs Generates $5.2 Million a Year in Extra Tips](http://iquantny.tumblr.com/post/107245431809/how-software-in-half-of-nyc-cabs-generates-5-2) for an excellent example of exploratory data analysis.

 **Resources:**